 Norges Bank Investment Management recognises estimated withholding taxes when incurred.
 The actual amount of withholding tax may differ slightly from the estimated figure.
 This difference is posted as an income/cost when the actual figure is known.
-All portfolios are calculated net of non-reclaimable withholding tax.
+All portfolios are calculated net of non-reclaimable withholding tax and realized capital gains tax.